Joint Registration and Conformal Prediction for Partially Observed Functional Data: Discussion

 \section{Discussion}

 We introduced a novel conformal prediction framework for partial functional data that incorporates registration.
 Results based on simulations and real-world data examples validate the proposed method's finite-sample coverage, high prediction accuracy and computational efficiency.
 Despite these advantages over competing approaches, several challenges remain that we leave as future work.
-First, {\tt SFCP} may be less effective for highly heterogeneous populations with significant amplitude variation across subpopulations.
+First, {\tt SFCP} may be less effective for heterogeneous populations with significant amplitude variation across subpopulations.
 In such cases, inaccurate estimation of the Karcher mean, a key step in our framework, may impair prediction accuracy.
 Addressing this issue requires strategies that account for such heterogeneity, e.g., a group conditional approach given observed labels for subpopulations.
-Second, {\tt SFCP} relies on a grid search over trial values when constructing prediction intervals, which can be computationally expensive for a very dense grid of time points.
+Second, {\tt SFCP} generates pointwise prediction intervals with marginal coverage validity.
+We will explore alternative formulations that utilize basis expansions with a global coverage guarantee.
+Finally, {\tt SFCP} relies on a grid search over trial values when constructing prediction intervals, which can be computationally expensive for a dense grid of time points.
 This issue is further amplified in {\tt SFCPP}, where joint prediction over multiple time points is required.
-Exploring alternative conformal prediction methods that avoid an exhaustive grid search can significantly improve computational efficiency and broaden the practical utility of the framework.
-Finally, {\tt SFCP} generates pointwise prediction intervals with marginal coverage validity only.
-We will explore alternative formulations that utilize basis expansions with a global coverage validity guarantee.
+For reference, the approximate {\tt SFCPP} computing times for $T=5,6,7,8,9$ (number of time points along $x$-axis) with 50 trial values at each time point, using a fixed bandwidth, are $0.12, 0.78, 7.26, 61.5$ and $>1440$ minutes, respectively.
+While the use of a coarse time grid often results in a good approximation for the underlying warping function and enforces regularity in the PIs, exploring alternative conformal prediction methods that avoid an exhaustive grid search can significantly improve computational efficiency and broaden the utility of both {\tt SFCP} and {\tt SFCPP}.